SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

     Furthermore, of those who survived, there were some who still did not repent even though the cure rate was 100%.
 Thus, &ldquo;any man&rdquo; is not &ldquo;every man&rdquo; by observation.

     > What is left unstated in this narrative is the number of people who died despite this remedy that God provided.
 Some of the people clearly repented, but the implication of the text is that **some of those who were bitten** looked at the bronze serpent while others **did not**.
-Even in their death agonies, in the throes of the terror and pain inflicted by these serpents, they would not trust God’s prescribed course—**even though the cure rate was one hundred percent**. &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary), John: An Expositional Commentary](https://amzn.to/42bfUdW), <span style="font-weight:bold;color:#3EA055;">5-point Orthodox Calvinist</span>.
+Even in their death agonies, in the throes of the terror and pain inflicted by these serpents, they would not trust God’s prescribed course—**even though the cure rate was one hundred percent**. &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary), John: An Expositional Commentary](https://amzn.to/42bfUdW), <span style="font-weight:bold;color:#3EA055;">5-point Scholastic Calvinist</span>.

     All Christian theologies including Rhodes' acknowledges an effectual call.
 While I find Rhodes answer to be a good one, I don't find it to be convincing.
 I'd need something more to tip the scales of interpretation.
 I find this subject to be dangerous to get wrong so I'm not advocating for either position as of yet. -->